oracle/nosql-examples/examples-nosql-cluster-deployment/README.md

 Failed to stop SNA: Bootstrap config file /home/opc/nosql/kvroot/config.xml does not exist
 ````

-Do not forget to execute the linux command `pkill` to stop the proxy from a previous execution
+Do not forget to execute the Linux command `pkill` to stop the proxy from a previous execution
 ```bash
 pkill -f httpproxy.jar
 ```